Trogir

 Visa

-Citizens from the United States, United Kingdom, Canada, and Australia don’t need a visa to visit Croatia if they stay 90 days or less.
-For more information on visa-free travel in Italy, check out our article on traveling visa-free.
+For more information on visa-free travel in Croatia, check out our article on traveling visa-free.

 Electricity